Inherent Resolve Strikes Target ISIL in Syria, Iraq

 Strikes in Syria

-Attack, bomber and fighter aircraft conducted 22 strikes consisting of 28 engagements in Syria:
+Attack and fighter aircraft conducted two strikes in Syria:

--- Near Tanf, a strike destroyed two fighting positions.
+-- Near Shadaddi, a strike destroyed a communications tower.

 Strikes in Iraq

-Attack, bomber, fighter and rotary aircraft conducted four strikes consisting of 21 engagements in Iraq, coordinated with and in support of the Iraqi government:
+Attack and fighter aircraft and rocket artillery conducted two strikes in Iraq, coordinated with and in support of the Iraqi government:

--- Near Kirkuk, a strike engaged an ISIL tactical unit and destroyed an ISIL-held building and a supply cache.
+-- Near Mosul, a strike engaged an ISIL tactical unit, destroyed an ISIL-held building, damaged eight supply routes, and suppressed a tactical unit.

 Part of Operation Inherent Resolve